 Just like you take your car in for regular maintenance, you must do the same for your website.

-I encourage you to first learn about the all the different platforms available to you and the work involved before you before you blindly start your blog.
+I encourage you to first learn about the all the different platforms available to you and the ins and outs of WordPress hosting before you before you blindly start your blog.

 Did You Decide Against WordPress?